jarrodmillman/pose-stats/description.md

-2. Establishment of new, well-engineered and robust APIs (building on the success of `sklearn`'s simple but powerful API) for implementation of cutting-edge statistical methodology in different modelling paradigms.
+2. Establishment of new, well-engineered and robust APIs (building on the success of `sklearn`'s simple but powerful API) for implementation of cutting-edge statistical methodology in different modeling paradigms.

 3. Cross-pollination between `R` and `python` statistical software communities.
 The current state sees `R` with mostly small development groups with `python` leaning towards larger groups.
 Meeting in this middle